Emergency Evacuation Plan

 The Rocky Ripple Emergency Management/Community Emergency Response Team (RREM/CERT) has devised a communication system to provide residents with current information regarding the river levels and the potential for flooding.
 During periods of heavy rains or melting snow, placards are to be placed in the town notification boxes located at the intersections of 52nd Street & Byram Avenue and 53rd Street & Sunset Avenue in Rocky Ripple.

 The colored squares displayed on the notices will correlate with the river levels below.
 This action will be prompted by information obtained from the National Weather Services Advance Hydrologic Prediction Service and visual observation.
-The information below includes references to the Rocky Ripple gauge located behind the Town Hall as well as the Nora gauge in parentheses.
+The information below references the Rocky Ripple gauge located behind the Town Hall as well as the Nora gauge in parentheses.
+Learn more about Rocky Ripple’s RREM/CERT team and emergency response.

 Phase Orange: Prepare for Flooding–River levels above flood stage projected 12-15 feet